Cosmic-Ray Mass Composition around the Knee via Principal Component Analysis: EAS Observables

 The same dependence on the interaction model can also be observed in the distributions of the electron number $N_e$ in Figure \ref{fig:Ne_combined}.
 As in the case of the $LCm$ parameter, the electron number distributions are represented as $N_{e}^{-1}$ so that lighter elements appear to the left of heavier ones.
 Note that the quantities $N_\mu$ and $N_e$ represent the logarithm of the number of muons and electrons, respectively, and this is how we will refer to them hereafter.

-The $age$ parameter $s$ does not have a direct physical meaning; rather, it describes the steepness of the lateral distribution function of electrons, which can vary depending on the specific parameters used in the NKG function.
+The $age$ parameter $s$ describes the steepness of the lateral distribution function of electrons, which can vary depending on the specific parameters used in the NKG function.
 Nevertheless, as shown in Figure \ref{fig:Age_combined}, considering the parameterizations of the NKG function used in the reconstruction of KASCADE data, it is a parameter sensitive to the nature of the primary particle, though strongly dependent on the hadronic interaction model.

 To ensure the highest level of quality and consistency in the reconstruction process of both experimental and simulated data, we applied the 'Data Selection Cuts KASCADE' as well as the 'Advised Cuts' \citet{kcdc_manual} recommended and used in the majority of analyses conducted by the KASCADE collaboration.
 Some of these cuts include: $N_\mu > 2$, $\theta < 42^\circ$, the $age$ parameter $s = [0.6 - 1.3]$ and $N_e > 5$.
-It is worth highlighting that the $\gamma/e$ detectors operate at full efficiency for $N_e > 4.25$.
+It is worth highlighting that the trigger efficiency reaches 100\% for showers with $N_e > 4.25$, which corresponds to a primary energy of approximately $\lg(E/\mathrm{eV}) \simeq 14.8$, thus covering the energy range of interest in this study, $\lg(E/\mathrm{eV}) > 15.0$.

 Next, we use the simulated distributions of the four parameters sensitive to the nature of the primary particle, for all five primary species, and apply the PCA technique described in Section \ref{sec:pca} to project these values from \textit{pattern} space to \textit{feature} space, with the aim of optimally capturing the variance in the data and thereby enhancing the separation between species.
+It is worth noting that the MC events were binned according to the true primary energy from CORSIKA, whereas for the experimental data, energy binning was performed by taking into account the detector resolution and bin-to-bin migration effects, as estimated from MC simulations.